evelynrp/chavaleahdotcom/content/posts/judaism-for-gentiles-lecture-1/index.md

 series: 'Judaism for Gentiles'
 ---

 The first lecture was given on the morning of August 3, 2025.
-The video is available to stream and to download.
-You can also download just the audio, and subtitles or transcripts in a variety of formats.
+The video is available to stream ~~and to download~~.
+You can also download ~~just the audio~~, subtitles, or transcripts in a variety of formats.

+Edit: Due to technical limitations, I am unable to provide large file downloads at this time.
+I hope to resolve this soon.

 ## Video